Skip to main content

 The estate is a critical habitat for a number of rare and threatened species of plant and animals, including the Ipswich faunal emblem the brush-tailed rock wallaby, Flinders plum, greater glider and slender milkvine.
 Physical artefacts and sites of spiritual significance are also documented, making it an area of cultural significance to Traditional Owners.

 Council is developing the Flinders-Goolman Masterplan which will guide future Enviroplan investment into the estate, including new and upgraded infrastructure, visitor education and activities, and environmental improvements.
-Council has now developed a draft masterplan and would like your feedback, particularly on the proposed:
+Council has now developed a draft masterplan and asked community for their feedback, particularly on the proposed:

 • Vision